Satyam882/Advance-java/README.md

 - An Entity may be an object with a physical existence – a particular person, car, house, or employee – or it may be an object with a conceptual existence – a company, a job, or a university course.

 - An Entity is an object of Entity Type and a set of all entities is called as an entity set. e.g.; E1 is an entity having Entity Type Student and set of all students is called Entity Set.
 In ER diagram, Entity Type is represented as:
+# Attribute(s):
+- Attributes are the properties that define the entity type.
+For example, Roll_No, Name, DOB, Age, Address, Mobile_No are the attributes that define entity type Student.
+In ER diagram, the attribute is represented by an oval.